-A Waltz with a Rogue
+A Rose for a Rogue

 What’s a future duke to do when the most unsuitable woman possible captures his heart?